bencatlab/autobashed-semver/README.md

 [⤵️ See EXAMPLES below](#%E2%84%B9%EF%B8%8F-examples)

 ### 🔸 SNAPSHOT for GitFlow
-When 'enable-snapshot' is 'true', this action calculate the next version, and add '-SNAPSHOT.1' suffix, so, if your last commit contains, for example, '*fix: the best until that tiny bug*', then the generated version will be '0.1.1-SNAPSHOT.1'.
+When 'enable-snapshot' is 'true', this action calculate the next version, and adds a '-SNAPSHOT.1' suffix.
+If your last commit contains, for example, '*fix: the best until that tiny bug*', then the generated version will be '0.1.1-SNAPSHOT.1'.

-If the next one is a 'patch' too, then the version will be '0.1.1-SNAPSHOT.2', etc... until semver kind's changed for something else than the previous commit's semver kind, 'patch' here.
+If the next one is a 'patch' too, then the version will be '0.1.1-SNAPSHOT.2', etc... until semver kind's changed to something else than the previous commit's semver kind, 'patch' here.

-So, if the next commit contains a 'feat' prefix, then the next snapshot will be '0.2.0-SNAPSHOT.1', same for 'BREAKING', etc...
+If the next commit contains a 'feat' prefix, then the next snapshot will be '0.2.0-SNAPSHOT.1', same for 'BREAKING', etc...

 The goal is to work for GitFlow based development, with two principal branches, e.g. 'main' and 'develop'.
-On the 'develop' branch, we generate SNAPSHOT to try if everything's ok, and when it is, we merge on 'main' to remove the suffix and release the final release version '0.1.1'.
+On the 'develop' branch, we generate SNAPSHOT to test if everything's ok, and when it is, we merge to 'main' to remove the suffix and release the final release version '0.1.1'.

 [⤵️ See SNAPSHOT EXAMPLE below](#%E2%84%B9%EF%B8%8F-examples)